 Supplemental income refers to extra earnings received on top of your regular paycheck.
-People earn this type of income in various ways, like getting bonuses, commissions, rental income, or even proceeds from investments.
-The IRS handles supplemental income differently because it’s often irregular or unpredictable, which is why they require specific protocols to avoid underpayment.
+It’s often irregular or unpredictable, which is why the IRS requires specific protocols to prevent underpayment of taxes.
 Here, we’ll cover the different types of supplemental pay and how the earnings are taxed.

 What is considered supplemental income?